ktorch/ktorch/docs/tensors.rst

    | Create a tensor given mode and input tensor whose size will be used to create new tensor, along with optional tensor attribute(s).

    :param sym mode: one of ```zeros``, ```ones``, ```empty``
-   :param in-tensor: an :ref:`api-pointer <pointers>` to a previously allocated tensor -- its size will determine size of newly created tensor.
+   :param in-tensor ptr: an :ref:`api-pointer <pointers>` to a previously allocated tensor -- its size will determine size of newly created tensor.
 Device, data type and layout also default to those of the input tensor but can be overwritten by explicit options given in last argument.
    :param sym options: one or more symbols for device, data type, layout, gradients, e.g. ```cuda`` or ```cuda:0`` ```long`` ```grad``
    :return: An :ref:`api-pointer <pointers>` to the allocated tensor